 - 2. Article 7b is amended as follows: - (a) paragraph 2 is replaced by the following: - '2.
-The greenhouse gas emission saving from the use of biofuels taken into account for the purposes referred to in paragraph 1 shall be at least 60 % for biofuels produced in installations starting operation after 1st July 2014.
+The greenhouse gas emission saving from the use of biofuels taken into account for the purposes referred to in paragraph 1 shall be at least 60 % for biofuels produced in installations starting operation after [date of entry into force].
 An installation is "in operation" if the physical production of biofuels has taken place.

-In the case of installations that were in operation on or before 1st July 2014, for the purposes referred to in paragraph 1, biofuels shall achieve a greenhouse gas emission saving of at least 35% until 31 December 2017 and at least 50% from 1 January 2018.
+In the case of installations that were in operation on or before [date of entry into force], for the purposes referred to in paragraph 1, biofuels shall achieve a greenhouse gas emission saving of at least 35% until 31 December 2017 and at least 50% from 1 January 2018.